Past Speakers

 Forensic art is the artistic technique used in the identification, apprehension/conviction of a wanted person.
 This person may not necessarily be a criminal, but could be a missing person or an unidentified deceased person.
 These forensic art images can be admissible in a court of law.

-In this presentation, Ms Trepkov will speak about the remarkable 1845 lost Franklin expedition and how one of the members was identified and this was published in the New York Times News!
-She will also talk about missing loved ones and why this career is so important not only to her but to all victims of crime.
+In this presentation, Ms Trepkov spoke about the remarkable 1845 lost Franklin expedition and how one of the members was identified and was published in the New York Times News!
+She also talked about missing loved ones and why this career is so important, not only to her but to all victims of crime.

 Diana P. Trepkov is a Forensic Artist, Author, Lecturer, Creator, Producer & Host of a Podcast, “Can I Help Find Your Missing Loved One?".
 She started off her career volunteering at the Durham Rape Crisis center to help victims of crime.
 Throughout Canada and the United States, she has been an artist for many years now and has been involved in 247 law enforcement cold cases to date, which involved her forensic artwork techniques.